Earplay: Production technique

+In 1975, Earplay’s new executive producer, Howard Gelman, applied to the BBC for secondment.
+He worked in the script department alongside another newcomer to audio, John Madden, under the direction of BBC Head of Drama Martin Esslin and BBC Head of Scripts Richard Imison.

+Madden and Gelman returned to Earplay in 1976, intent upon dispensing with traditional real time production and instead producing radio as if it were film, breaking productions into segments recorded in several takes without effects or music.
+They could record voices anywhere convenient to the talent, then edit multiple tracks on two-inch tape with a 24-track control board at studios in Madison, Wisconsin.
+Finished episodes were transferred to long-playing vinyl records for national distribution (later switching to cassette tapes).

-Earplay was receiving over 25 scripts a week and Howard Gelman and his colleague, David Patt, were working with writers and theatre and film directors to record a series of 30 and 60 minute drama in one or two days in one location and then adding sound effects and music at its base studio.
-The result was a different sound, one that did not mimic the theatre or film but provided an immediacy that produced a more intimate listening experience.
-This approach gave Earplay its most successful production—Wings.
-Written by Arthur Kopit and using the ground breaking studio work of John Madden and effects from Tom Voegeli, the play explored the brain of a woman going through a stroke and recuperation.
-Wings won the coveted European Prix Italia prize as the best radio drama of 1977.
-It was also the first Earplay to be staged in the theatre after its radio launch.
-Other plays that went to different media were Listening by Edward Albee, The Water Engine by David Mamet and Ladyhouse Blues by Kevin McCarthy.
-A brief list of playwrights who worked with Earplay include, David Mamet, Israel Horowitz, Mark Medof and Archibald MacLeish.
+Earplay was receiving over 25 scripts a week and Gelman and his colleague, David Patt, were working with writers and theatre and film directors to record actors in one or two days in one location and then add sound effects and music at its base studio.
+The result was a different sound that provided an immediacy and a more intimate listening experience.

+Earplay‘s most successful production was Wings.
+Written by Arthur Kopit, the play explored the brain of a woman experiencing a stroke and subsequent recuperation.
+Wings won the Prix Italia for best radio drama of 1977.
+It was the first Earplay production staged for the theatre after its radio launch.
+Other plays reproduced in different media were Listening by Edward Albee, The Water Engine by David Mamet and Ladyhouse Blues by Kevin McCarthy.
+Other playwrights who wrote for Earplay include Israel Horowitz, Mark Medof and Archibald MacLeish.

-Programming dilemma
+Funding dilemma

-Now Earplay had to convince broadcasters that it could produce enough dramas to satisfy a programmer's requirements.
-It produced a package of one-hour dramas introduced by well-known WFMT radio voice, Cary Frumkin.
-Earplay had been distributing its shorter dramas since 1973; however, from 1976 until 1980, it produced its signature dramas of 26-hour long programs each year.
-That's over 100 original radio dramas.
-At the same time, NPR with John Madden and Tom Voegeli took over the audio version of Star Wars producing it at Sound 80 studios in Minneapolis using the same recording techniques as Earplay.

-The basic question Earplay faced was whether it could survive on station participation only and the answer was ‘no’.
-They tried to recycle their productions, cutting them into 15-minute episodes and reusing older recorded programs.
-Earplay was always expensive by public broadcasting prices.
-At this time a successful commercial radio drama series was running as the CBS Radio Mystery Theater.
-It was backed by Himan Brown a very successful producer and director.
-Another commercial program at the time (though not as successful) was Elliot Lewis’ Sears Radio Theatre.

-Final act
+Earplay had to convince broadcasters that it could produce enough content to satisfy programming requirements.
+Distributing 30-minute dramas since its debut in 1973, producers changed to a one-hour format from 1976 until 1980, introduced by WFMT radio announcer Cary Frumkin; the result was 26 hour-long programs each year.
+Always expensive by public broadcasting prices, Earplay ultimately could not survive solely on station participation.

+Contemporary radio productions used the same recording techniques as Earplay, but benefited from subject matter with broader appeal or from commercial sponsorship.
+These included an audio version of Star Wars, directed by John Madden and produced by Richard Toscan and Carol Titelman at Westlake Studios in Los Angeles; CBS Radio Mystery Theater produced by Himan Brown; and Elliott Lewis’ Sears Radio Theater.

-By 1982 when it lost its Arts funding, Earplay abruptly went off the air.
-Its style of production was picked up by several BBC producers and even taken in by ABC producers in Australia.
-Radio drama in public radio in the US reverted to more local talent or community groups such as ZBS.
+Earplay abruptly left the air after losing its Arts funding in 1982.
+Its production techniques were adopted by several BBC producers and by ABC producers in Australia.
+Public Radio drama in the US reverted to local talent or community groups such as ZBS.
 Karl Schmidt, Tom Voegeli, John Madden and Howard Gelman went on to successful endeavors in radio, film and publishing.
-For a brief time, Earplay presented a unique creative outlet for audio drama.